sveltia/sveltia-cms/README.md

 - The Boolean, Number and String widgets support the `prefix` and `suffix` properties, allowing developers to display custom messages before and/or after the field[^28].
 - Relation field options are displayed with no additional API requests[^14].
 The `options_length` property is therefore ignored.
 - Required fields, not optional fields, are clearly marked for efficient data entry.
-- Provides a reimagined all-in-one asset selection dialog for file and image fields.
+- Provides a reimagined all-in-one asset selection dialog for File and Image fields.
   - [Collection-specific assets](#use-a-custom-media-folder-for-a-collection) will be listed first for easy selection, while all assets can also be displayed in a separate tab[^19].
   - New assets can be uploaded by dragging & dropping them into the dialog[^20].
   - A file/image URL can also be entered in the dialog.
   - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert free stock photos[^8].
 - The Object widget supports [variable types](https://decapcms.org/docs/variable-type-widgets/) just like the List widget.
 This allows you to have dependent fields in a collection[^30].
-- Optional object fields (`widget: object` with `required: false`) can be manually added or removed.
+- Optional Object fields (`widget: object` with `required: false`) can be manually added or removed.
 If unadded or removed, the required subfields won’t trigger validation errors[^16].
 - You can revert changes to all fields or a specific field.

 ### Better asset management